 I am a Reader in Computational Bioinformatics and Head of the Section of Bioinformatics within the Division of Systems Medicine of the Department of Metabolism, Digestion and Reproduction.
 I am also Director of the MRes in Biomedical Research and co-lead for its Data Science stream.
 My overall research interests lie at the interface between two broad areas:

 multivariate data analysis,

-More specifically, on the computational side these include, machine learning, bioinformatics, chemometrics, and multivariate statistics, and on the experimental side, the fields of genomics, transcriptomics and metabolomics.
+More specifically, on the computational side these include, machine learning, artificial intelligence, bioinformatics, chemometrics, and multivariate statistics, and on the experimental side, the fields of genomics, transcriptomics and metabolomics.
 I am interested in applying diverse computational and mathematical methods in order to disentangle the mass of information at multiple biological levels generated by the –omics technologies.
 The ultimate aim is to synthesise the information provided by each of these techniques, thus facilitating a multi-scale understanding of biological systems.
 My main area of interest is computational metabolomics: solving the problems of metabolomics through computational and statistical means.
-These broad aims lead to several themes in my current research:
+These broad aims lead to several themes in my research:

 - Improving information extraction from Nuclear Magnetic Resonance (NMR) spectroscopy & Liquid Chromatography–Mass Spectrometry (LC-MS) metabolic profiles